 For this guide, we focused on 8,000-Btu window air conditioners because it’s the most popular size at retail, which implies that it’s what most people need.
 These ACs are suited for spaces between 300 and 350 square feet, roughly the size of a comfy living room or large master bedroom.
 (Sticking to a common Btu rating also helped us make apples-to-apples comparisons between our top contenders.)
 Air conditioners at this size can cost anywhere from $180 to $730, but you can get a good-enough model for $220 on sale, and the best model you’d reasonably want costs around $370.

 If you’re looking to cool a larger or smaller room than the average, most of our picks are available in several different sizes.
-We didn’t test the other sizes, but we’re pretty confident that our analysis holds up for models between 6,000 and 12,000 Btu.
+We didn’t consider the other sizes, but we’re pretty confident that our findings hold up for models between 6,000 and 12,000 Btu.

 Among those finalists, we focused on noise as the primary distinguishing factor.
-Window air conditioners are all pretty damn loud these days, louder than they used to be.
-Some people find that the hum of the compressor and whoosh of the fan makes it difficult to sleep in the same room as a window AC.
+Window air conditioners can be pretty damn loud these days, louder than they used to be.
+Some people find that the hum of the compressor and whoosh of the fan make it difficult to sleep in the same room as a window AC.
 If it’s in a living room, expect to raise your voice and turn up the TV.
-According to this Energy Star memo (page 2), manufacturers claim that this volume creep is a side effect of stricter efficiency standards.
+According to this Energy Star memo (PDF; page 2), manufacturers claim that this volume creep is a side effect of stricter efficiency standards.
 (That’s probably true, though it’s also a time-honored tradition for industry groups to drag their feet and whine about regulations.)
 But some models are easier on the ears than others, and we heavily favored air conditioners with a lower operating volume and a smoother frequency response.

 We developed our noise test with the help of audiovisual expert and Wirecutter contributor Geoff Morrison.
 We connected a calibrated microphone to an iPhone 5S, then fired up the SPLnFFT noise meter app, setting it to C-weighting with a slow response.
 We stood 6 feet away from each unit and measured volume at the low, medium, and high fan settings, with and without the compressor running.
 During that testing, we made note of any frequency spikes, which your ears would hear as irritating, high-pitched whining, or the kind of midrange whooshing that you don’t even realize is giving you a headache until it stops running.